 ROCO is breaking new ground by providing a uniquely personal classical musical experience for concert-goers.
 It does this through several unique programs:

-ROCOrooters is a music education and childcare program that runs concurrent with and after the 5pm concerts.
+ROCOrooters is a music education and childcare program that runs during and after the 5pm concerts at St. John the Divine.
 Professional music education and childcare professionals provide an enjoyable, enriching experience for kids while their parents enjoy the concert and dinner out afterward.

 Salon concerts feature a small chamber group of up to 5 musicians in private homes or intimate settings.
 Patrons and sponsors view these as a great way to meet, mingle with the musicians while entertaining guests.